recoverius/VoiceCraft_gradio/README.md

-S imple gradio interface to run model.
-Follow original instructions to install first. make sure to additionally install GPUtil and gradio
+Simple gradio interface to run model.
+Follow original instructions to install first.
+Make sure to additionally install GPUtil and gradio